-Burglary other and theft saw slight increases in 2013/14
+Burglary other and theft saw slight increases in 2013/14 and will be priorities in 2014/15.

 Safer Ryedale Funding and Resources

 The Police & Crime Commissioner is responsible for commissioning services and financing of staff for each of the local delivery groups that form part of the North Yorkshire Community Safety Partnership.
 Attracting funding has always been a challenge for Ryedale because it is a low crime area, however, challenges do exist in maintaining safer communities within the district and thus Ryedale will continue to receive funding in delivering anti social behaviour and problem solving services.